michaelkolesidis/scratch-bonanza/README.md

 ## Instructions

-In order to run the project locally you need to start both the client (this repository) and the server, that can be found in its own repository, [Scratch Bonanza Server](https://github.com/michaelkolesidis/scratch-bonanza-server)
+In order to run the project locally you need to start both the client (this repository) and the server, that can be found in its own repository, [Scratch Bonanza Server](https://github.com/michaelkolesidis/scratch-bonanza-server).

+**1.** Start the server.

-Install the project dependencies:
+**2.** Install the project dependencies:

 ```
 yarn
 ```

-Start Vite:
+**3.** Start Vite:

 ```
 yarn dev